CasGan/CS-479-Reverse-Engineering/Modules/Week4.md

   ###  What does a `mov` instruction do?

   ###  What does the `TF` flag do and why is it useful for debugging?
+    TF stands for trap flag and is used in debugging.
+What it does is that when the flag is placed then instructioins can only be executed one at a time.

   ###  Why would an attacker want to control the EIP register inside a program they want to take control of?

   ###  What is the AL register and how does it relate to EAX?
    AL references the lower 8 bit (1 byte) of the 32 full bit EAX general register.
+Note: EAX generally contains the return value of a function call.

   ###  What is the result of the instruction `xor eax, eax` and where is it stored?